Anheuser-Busch brands: Natural

 Natural Light is an economy brand 4.2% ABV reduced-calorie pale lager introduced in 1977.
 The brand was originally called Anheuser-Busch Natural Light.
 In 2008 The Wall Street Journal listed it as the fifth largest selling beer in the U.S. Natural Ice is an economy brand 5.9% ABV ice beer, introduced in 1995.
 Nearly two decades after the introduction of Natural Ice a malt liquor named Natty Daddy (8% and 5.9% ABV) was added to the market in 2012.
 It competes directly with the MillerCoors brand Keystone Light, Milwaukee's Best Light, Southpaw Light while Natural Ice competes directly with Keystone Ice/V9, Milwaukee's Best Ice and Icehouse and Natty Daddy competes against Keylightful, Keystone Lime and Icehouse Edge.
 Anheuser Busch continues to add to the Natural Light profile releasing Naturdays in 2019.
 Currently there are three flavors, original strawberry lemonade, pineapple lemonade and red, white and blueberry.

 Johnny Appleseed

-Johnny Appleseed is a 5.5% ABV cider produced by Anheuser-Busch subsidiary Brokenstraw Beverage LLC and introduced in April 2014.
+Johnny Appleseed was a 5.5% ABV cider produced by Anheuser-Busch subsidiary Brokenstraw Beverage LLC and introduced in April 2014.
 Brokenstraw Beverage was created by Anheuser-Busch in 2014 as a corporate identity to manufacture and distribute Johnny Appleseed out of their Baldwinsville, New York brewery.